paul-hammant/tbd/content/deciding-factors/index.md

 Trunk-Based Development needs you to have small stories/tasks.
 Optimal is you starting work on a change, should only be a matter of hours before completing and pushing it forward for code review.
 Longer than a couple of days, and there is going to be pressure to group a bunch of developers on a non-trunk branch and merge back later.
-Or worse have developers make branches/forks from your in-progress branch.
-Or worse still take intermediate merges from your branch, despite your change being incomplete.
+Or worse, have developers make branches/forks from your in-progress branch.
+Or worse still, take intermediate merges from your branch, despite your change being incomplete.

-Generally speaking, the whole development team should do whatever it can do break stories/tasks into smaller stories/tasks.
+Generally speaking, the whole development team should do whatever it can to break stories/tasks into smaller stories/tasks.
-In Agile, there is an INVEST mnemonic{{< ext url="https://en.wikipedia.org/wiki/INVEST_(mnemonic)" >}} that aids in the splitting up or stories.
+In Agile, there is an INVEST mnemonic{{< ext url="https://en.wikipedia.org/wiki/INVEST_(mnemonic)" >}} that aids in the splitting up of stories.

 ### Build times

 Keeping build times short is important in that it directly drives the number of commits a developer can do in a day.
 If the build time is a couple of minutes, developers are likely to keep a high pace.
-If the build time is 30 minutes or worse developers change pace to match only a couple of commits a day and drop their throughput.
+If the build time is 30 minutes or worse, developers change pace to match only a couple of commits a day and drop their throughput.

 ## VCS Technology Choice